TheJacksonLaboratory/bestpractices_workshop/conda.md

     ```
     This will install all packages listed in a `requirements.txt` file from PyPI.

-6. A final tip: append `--dry-run` to your `conda` commands to see what they will do without actually making any changes.
+6. A final tip: append `--dry-run` to your `conda` commands to see what they will do without actually making any changes and refer to the [`conda` commands cheatsheet](https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html#cheatsheet) if you're unsure about how to accomplish something.

 ## Some advice on projects and dependencies